Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: On-Orbit Dislodging Problem

 \subsection{Client and Servicer Agents}

 Let's define the servicer and client agents and their interaction in the dislodging problem.

-\textbf{Client} The client is a resident space object (RSO) with a malfunctioning solar panel.
-We assume the actuation system of the solar panel on its hinge is malfunctioning and cannot unfold the solar panel to the desired position.
+\textbf{Client} The client is a free-flying resident space object (RSO) with a jamming solar panel.
+We assume the actuation system of the solar panel on its hinge is jamming and cannot unfold the solar panel to the desired position.
+The hinge is stronger than the truss on the solar panel.
 The solar panel is also jammed in a random position.

 \textbf{Servicer} The servicer is a multi-functional spacecraft that can perform highly complicated repairing and servicing tasks.
 We assume that the servicer includes $1$ robotic arm with a gripper that can hold the solar panel to dislodge it into a specific position to unfold it.